-- Shall work with SCL Finance Manager and Campus Activities on a yearly basis to provide a consolidated and consistent financial report. - ii.
+- i.
+Shall work with SCL Finance Manager and Campus Activities on a yearly basis to provide a consolidated and consistent financial report. - ii.
 Follow a standard set of Student Organization Funding guidelines that has specific appendices for each separate funding board (these guidelines are determined by Cornell University financial policies in accordance with Campus Activities). - iii.
 Shall not allocate more than \$5,000 per semester per student organization. - iv.
-Shall submit all events in CampusGroups and track attendance - v.
+Shall submit all events in CampusGroups and track attendance - 800 v.
 Shall aim to have events on campus.

-These categories are:
+802 These categories are:

 - A. Department A departmental byline is an organization (comprised of students and/or staff) that are affiliated with a university department or unit.
 The department or unit manages the allocated SAF funds for a specific operational reason that directly and positively impacts the undergraduate student population.
-The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - Alternative Breaks - The Alternative Breaks allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - The Alternative Breaks allocation shall provide individual students with finance support for Alternative Breaks opportunities. - c.
+The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - i.
+Alternative Breaks - a.
+The Alternative Breaks allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
+The Alternative Breaks allocation shall provide individual students with finance support for Alternative Breaks opportunities. - c.
 Alternative Breaks is a student-led organization of the David M. Einhorn Center for Community Engagement committed to learning about social justice issues through a racial equity and intersectional lens.
 By analyzing root causes and working to shift societal narratives by addressing implicit biases, students are better prepared to engage in meaningful service with community agencies. - ii.
-Athletics & Physical Education - The Athletics & Physical Education allocation shall be managed and overseen by the Cornell University Athletics Department.
+Athletics & Physical Education - a.
+The Athletics & Physical Education allocation shall be managed and overseen by the Cornell University Athletics Department. - Charter of the Cornell University Student Assembly as Amended February 29, 2024 Page 20 of 28